Quick Answer

 About This Site

 Every bankruptcy case begins with the filing of a voluntary petition under 11 U.S.C.
 Section 301 (or, rarely, an involuntary petition under Section 303).
-The voluntary petition is the document that creates the bankruptcy estate, triggers the automatic stay, and brings the debtor under the protection of the bankruptcy court.
+The voluntary petition is the document that creates the bankruptcy estate, triggers the automatic stay protection in bankruptcy, and brings the debtor under the protection of the bankruptcy court.
 It is Official Form 101 for individuals and Official Form 201 for non-individuals.

-We will also address common filing mistakes -- bare petitions filed without schedules, incorrect venue selection, missing credit counseling certificates, and failure to list all creditors -- and explain how these errors can delay or derail a case before it really begins.
+We will also address common filing mistakes - bare petitions filed without schedules, incorrect venue selection, missing credit counseling certificates, and failure to list all creditors - and explain how these errors can delay or derail a case before it really begins.
+For a complete walkthrough of the filing process, see step-by-step bankruptcy filing guide.

 Check Your Bankruptcy Discharge Eligibility